 This six-piece set is strong enough to stand up to a police battering ram and comes with an unmatched money-back-plus-$500 guarantee.

-The best door reinforcement kit must be strong enough to stand up to extreme force, cover all weak points on the frame, and be simple to install.
+Door reinforcement kit must be strong enough to stand up to extreme force, cover all weak points on the frame, and be simple to install.
 This Armor entry door reinforcement kit checks every single one of these boxes.

 Each piece of this kit is made of extra-strong, galvanized steel and held in place with self-tapping, 3 ½ inch screws.
 It will work on brand new doors and frames.
 If your door is already damaged from a previous break-in, this kit can fortify it.

-Armor Concepts MAX Plus Combo Set
+Armor Concepts Pro MAX Plus Combo Set

 Key Specifications